Delicacy: In love again with Audrey Tautou

-Delicacy is a full-feature directorial debut of French novelist David Foenkinos, adapted from the book he wrote in 2009 and co-directed with his brother, casting director, Stéphane Foenkinos.
-Subtle, touching and impassioned, yet also wackily hilarious at the most surprising instances, this French comedy narrates the story of Nathalie (Audrey Tautou), a single woman in her forties.
+Delicacy is the feature directorial debut of French novelist David Foenkinos, adapted from the book he wrote in 2009 and co-directed with his brother, casting director Stéphane Foenkinos.
+Subtle, touching and impassioned, yet also wackily hilarious at the most surprising moments, this French comedy narrates the story of Nathalie (Audrey Tautou), a single woman in her forties.
 After three years mourning over the death of her beloved husband François (Pio Marmai), Natalie gradually allows herself to move on and succumbs to a newly emerging relationship with her Swedish co-worker Markus (François Damiens), who could not be further from the alpha-male of every woman’s dreams.

 One of the biggest pleasures Delicacy offers is to observe Audrey Tautou in a much more matured and emotionally ripen lead role, allowing her brilliantly insightful acting to carry the whole drama of the biggest loss anyone can imagine on her fragile shoulders (in fact, so conspicuously fragile that at times I would get distracted wondering if enough catering was provided on set).
 The inner strength and dedication of Nathalie is tastefully embellished by a twist of childlike naivety and trustfulness which Tautou brings to the role, reminiscent of performances of the only other Audrey you can think of – yes, Hepburn.